 News Nerd Survey

-This annual survey helps us understand the community affectionately known as the “news nerds,” the developers, designers, editors, data analysts, and product folks who work in tech and journalism.
+This survey helps us understand the community affectionately known as the “news nerds,” the developers, designers, editors, data analysts, and product folks who work in tech and journalism.
 These folks seek out opportunities to support one another, to build technical and managerial skills, and to create inclusive organizations.
 This survey helps news nerds, and the organizations like OpenNews that support them, to push for more responsive, equitable news organizations that are better able to serve their communities.
+Funding from Democracy Fund makes this survey possible.

 In 2016, we conducted the first community survey of people working in journalism technology.
 The survey was planned by community members Brian Hamman and Scott Klein and developed by the research firm Network Impact.
 This survey received 514 responses and helped us develop a baseline of understanding of the community and its needs.
 It was so helpful, we decided to make it an annual resource!
 We released the results at the 2017 NICAR conference.